zbmed/semlookp-ui/README.md

 The main branch keeps the generic code base.
 Bug fixes and new features will be integrated into main.
 To prevent specific files in your branch to be overwritten by main during merge, use `.gitattributes`.
 You can configure the `.gitattributes` file to exclude or retain files during the merge process.

+IMPORTANT NOTE: Git Attributes only works locally.
+Merging the main branch into a specific branch via pull request on GitHub may result in files being overwritten.

 1. Edit the `.gitattributes` file in your project specific branch.
 Minimal required configuration: